luciangreen/neuroprolog/README.md

 # NeuroProlog

+* Note: NeuroProlog is a WAM interpreter, not a neuro-optimising interpreter (this feature doesn't work).
+A new interpreter with these features is needed.

 NeuroProlog is a Prolog interpreter written in Prolog that compiles Prolog into *neurocode* — an optimised, transparent Prolog representation.
 It is self-hosting: it can compile itself, rebuild itself, and preserve its own optimisations during rebuilds.

 ## Design Principles